Opinion and ideas

 ‘We’re working to root out medical misogyny and ensure mothers are heard’

-To avoid preventable deaths, we must dismantle a culture that allows the dismissal of human experience
+To avoid preventable deaths, the NHS must dismantle a culture that allows the dismissal of human experience

 Medical misogyny has cast a long shadow over maternity care in this country.
 The conversations I’ve had with harmed and bereaved families have been profoundly shocking.